-This paper presents the design and implementation of a protocol composition framework for the Jgroup/ARM middleware platform [8, 11].
-Jgroup/ARM is a middleware framework for developing and operating dependable distributed applications based on Java.
-Jgroup [11] integrates the distributed object model of Java remote method invocations (RMI) with the object group communication paradigm, enabling the construction of groups of replicated server objects that provide dependable services to clients.
-The Autonomous Replication Management (ARM) framework [8] provides automated mechanisms for distributing replicas to host processors and recovering from replica failures.
+This paper presents the protocol composition framework of Jgroup/ARM [9], a middleware platform for developing and operating dependable distributed applications.
+Jgroup integrates the distributed object model of Java remote method invocations (RMI) with the object group communication paradigm, enabling the construction of groups of replicated server objects, denoted replicas, that provide dependable services to clients.
+The Autonomous Replication Management (ARM) framework provides mechanisms for deploying replicas to host processors and recovering from failures.